dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Batch.md

 # Batch

-Represents a submitted job of images
+Represents a submitted job of images.
+Typically you'd interact with this while it is being processed, or to update your internal systems with the status of images on the DLCS.
+The DLCS might clear out old batches after a specific time interval.

 ```